mynguy/movieGradle/README.md

-### README:
+# movieGradle

-## Prerequisites
+### Prerequisites
 Before you begin, make sure you have the following software installed on your system:

-# Step 1: Download Liberica JDK 17
+# Step 1: Download Liberica JDK 17 with JavaFX
-Download Liberica JDK 17 (BellSoft) from the BellSoft website: Download Liberica JDK 17.
-Follow the installation instructions for your operating system to complete the JDK installation.
+Please note that in order to utilize JavaFX to its fullest extent, it is essential to have the complete JDK 17 version installed on your system.
+JavaFX, a rich user interface toolkit, is included as part of the standard JDK distribution up to JDK 8.
+However, starting from JDK 11, JavaFX is no longer included in the standard JDK distribution and must be added separately.

+To make the most of JavaFX's features and capabilities, it's recommended to ensure you have the full JDK 17 version installed, which includes the necessary JavaFX libraries and tools.
+This will enable you to create interactive and visually appealing graphical user interfaces for your Java applications seamlessly.

+When installing Liberica JDK 17 (BellSoft), ensure that you have selected the full JDK package to guarantee access to JavaFX and its associated functionalities.
+Following this approach will empower you to develop modern and engaging user interfaces for your Java applications with ease.

+Download the JDK/JRE 17 for your operating system as a compressed archive and expand it anywhere you choose.
+If you want to make this version the default on your operating system, there are many online tutorials to follow.

 # Step 2: Configure JDK in IntelliJ IDEA (or Preferred IDE)
 Open IntelliJ IDEA (or your preferred IDE).